-If you have ever traveled outside the United States, you encountered the U.S. Customs and Border Protection on your way back home.
-You probably are most familiar with the role of these uniformed men and women in checking that declaration form you filled out on the airplane and examining people's luggage to be sure nothing illegal is tucked inside.
-You may have also learned more about customs laws -- the hard way!
-Did you have to give up that fresh apple you brought along in your carry-on bag?
-Or maybe that new medication you brought back because it was available over-the-counter in your destination country (and unavailable without a prescription at home)?
+If you've ever entered the United States (as a visitor or citizen returning home), you encountered the U.S. Customs and Border Protection (CBP) on your way back home.
+You probably are most familiar with the role of these uniformed men and women as they check the declaration form you filled out on the airplane, and perhaps examine your luggage to be sure nothing illegal is tucked inside.
+Remember that starfish?
+It may be contraband.
+And the medication your traveling companion bought at a Mexican pharmacy because it was cheaper than buying it in the U.S.?
+He may have some trouble getting it across the border without a prescription.